How to Help Prevent eCommerce Fraud| eCommerce Fraud Prevention | DocuSend

 • Litigation and legal fees, with lawsuits possibly lasting months or longer

 These risks exist for businesses small and large.
-Fortunately, there are strategies you can use to help reduce eCommerce fraud and the associated costs that come with this increasingly common threat.
+Luckily, there are strategies that will help you reduce eCommerce fraud and the associated expenses that come with this increasingly common threat.

 1. PCI data security

-One of the most important fraud prevention steps involves working with a payment processor that specializes in Payment Card Industry (PCI) data security.
-PCI compliance is a requirement for any organization (big or small) that accepts, processes, stores, or transmits payment card data of any kind.
+One of the most crucial steps in preventing fraud involves working with a payment processor that specializes in PCI (Payment Card Industry) data security.
+PCI compliance is mandatory for any organization, regardless of size, that accepts, processes, stores, or transmits any kind of payment card data.

 Failure to become and remain PCI compliant not only makes you a more attractive target, but it may also expose you to hefty fines.